-Biology Chemistry Physics Identify and describe the function of different parts of the plant in a variety of plants Evaluate and compare rocks by their properties and appearance Opaque objects block light and cause shadows Explore the requirements for a variety of plants to survive Explain how fossils are formed and how scientists use them to understand the past Investigate how to change the size of shadows Animals get nutrition from food - need for vitamins and minerals, names of food groups Thermal insulation reduces heat transfer Demonstrate that light can be reflected The role of skeletons and muscles in humans Compare how things move on different surfaces Magnetic forces can act over a distance and some magnets are stronger than others Classify materials as magnetic or non-magnetic Use the words repel and attract graph and chart) e-books and dioramas to demonstrate their understanding Children create leaflets, Children can analyse how accurate their measurements are and highlight any data that should be disregarded Children identify control variables in a comparative/fair test Children are able to select appropriate equipment for their investigation Children can use long tape measures and trundle wheels to measure longer distances. using pre-prepared branching databases to Children can complete a prepared bar chart outline adding headings Children can interpret their data to make comparative statements.
-Children identify if and how they adapted their method and how that benefited their Children can break a 'big question' into smaller parts, understanding that the parts may be answered in different ways Children understand that there are a number of scientific enquiry methods to answer a question and can identify which method they will use Children can use measuring cylinders and beakers to measure volume accurately.
-Children can record light and volume on a data logger method to undertake an Children can write about their results or record on video Children can record 3 sets of data and suggest why they might be different.
+Biology Chemistry Physics Identify and describe the function of different parts of the plant in a variety of plants Evaluate and compare rocks by their properties and appearance Opaque objects block light and cause shadows Explore the requirements for a variety of plants to survive Explain how fossils are formed and how scientists use them to understand the past Investigate how to change the size of shadows Animals get nutrition from food - need for vitamins and minerals, names of food groups Thermal insulation reduces heat transfer Demonstrate that light can be reflected The role of skeletons and muscles in humans Compare how things move on different surfaces Magnetic forces can act over a distance and some magnets are stronger than others Classify materials as magnetic or non-magnetic Use the words repel and attract

+Children can suggest more than one way to answer a question or build on the ideas of others Children can plan for health and safety issues in their science work Children can use a stop watch, ruler, pipette and digital thermometer correctly Children can research using images and videos Children can suggest the best way to record their results Children can use more Children create leaflets, e-books and dioramas to demonstrate their understanding Children can analyse how accurate their measurements are and highlight any data that should be disregarded Children identify control variables in a comparative/fair test Children are able to select appropriate equipment for their investigation Children can use long tape measures and trundle wheels to measure longer distances.
+Children can research using pre-prepared resources specific to their task Children can complete a prepared bar chart Children can interpret their data to make comparative statements.
+Children identify if and how they adapted their method and how that benefited their investigation Children can break a 'big question' into smaller parts, understanding that the parts may be answered in different ways Children understand that there are a number of scientific enquiry methods to answer a question and can identify Children can use measuring cylinders and beakers to measure volume accurately.
+Children can use branching databases to identify items/ living animals Children can write about their results or record on video Children can record 3 Children can make causal statements from their data (e.g. the the surroundings, the the chocolate melted).
+Children can identify any gaps in their results where further investigation or research would be required Children ask questions in different forms (e.g. what will happen to X if I change Y, which is the best, how do these compare?) which method they will use Children can record light and volume on a data logger Children can follow method to undertake an enquiry sets of data and suggest why they might be different.
 They would keep the median result.
-Children draw detailed and labelled observational drawings Children can make Venn diagrams and Carroll tables to represent data Children can make a digital branching database Children can make causal statements from their data (e.g. the the surroundings, the the chocolate melted).
-Children can identify any gaps in their results where further investigation or research would be required different forms (e.g. compare?)
-Children ask questions in what will happen to X if I change Y, which is the best..., how do these
+Children draw detailed and labelled observational drawings Children can make Venn diagrams and Carroll tables to represent data Children can make a digital branching database